Adult Education

 Rutherford County's Adult Education Programs

-In addition to the high school equivalency program, Work Force Essentials offers Adult English Literacy and Civics classes for non-native English speakers.
-These classes are also free of charge, and will equip students with the ability to speak, read, and write in English, while at the same time teaching students about U.S. Government.
+In addition to the high school equivalency program, Workforce Essentials offers Adult English Literacy and Civics classes for non-native English speakers.
+These classes are also free of charge and will assist students in developing the ability to speak, read, and write in English, while also learning about U.S. Government.

 What can I anticipate on the HiSET Tests?
-The high school equivalency tests include elements that allow individuals to demonstrate their high school-level proficiency and readiness for higher education or the workplace.
-Multiple-Choice tests in Reading, Math, Writing, Science, and Social Studies, as well as one written argumentative essay must be passed.
-Students may take the tests on the computer or with paper/pencil.
+The high school equivalency tests include elements that allow individuals to demonstrate their high school-level proficiency in core courses.
+Students must pass tests in Math, Reading, Writing/Language, Science and Social Studies through the many pathways that are offered.
+Students may take the tests electronically or paper/pencil.

 How can I enroll in HiSET classes?
 Attending an in-person orientation is mandatory and is the first step in signing up for classes.
-Orientation is held every Thursday (excluding holidays) at the address listed below.
-Interested students may choose to come at 9am or 4pm and prepare to stay approximately two hours.
-Pre-registration is not required for orientation.
-Please contact the Work Force Essentials Team if you have additional questions.
+Orientation is held every Monday at 9:00am (excluding holidays) at the address listed below.
+Please be prepared to stay approximately two hours for staff to gauge more information about your academic history that will assist with placement.
+Pre-registration is not required for orientation; simply arrive and check-in.
+Please contact the Workforce Essentials Team if you have additional questions.

 Phone: 931-237-6443